Château de Richelieu: The château

-In 1639, the then 17-year-old count palatine Carl of Pfalz-Zweibrücken, the future king Charles X of Sweden, visited the at the time not yet finished chateau Richelieu.
-He left a written description of some of the rooms he saw, and the following passage is a translation of this.
+In 1639, the then 17-year-old count palatine Carl of Pfalz-Zweibrücken, the future king Charles X of Sweden, visited the not yet finished chateau Richelieu.
+He left a written description of some of the rooms he saw, and the following passage is a translation.

-We passed the bridge to the chateau and had to our right a nice garden, entered the courtyard in front of the chateau where there is a stable on one side with room for 60 horses.
+"We passed the bridge to the chateau and had to our right a nice garden, entered the courtyard in front of the chateau where there is a stable on one side with room for 60 horses.
 From here we went into the inner courtyard and found us in front of the entrance leading to the main staircase.
 Next to the doors were four large columns made from red marble and on top of these other, smaller columns made from the same material, on top of these were very large statues in the shape and size of humans.
 Apart from these the courtyard had an additional 31 large statues and 30 smaller ones in the shape of busts.
 The side of the courtyard leading to the entrance of the chateau is not built as high as the other three but has an open gallery on the roof.
 When we came into the courtyard we turned right and entered the chateau itself on a large staircase.

 First came the chamber of Moses, whose story is painted on the open fireplace.
 The walls on the other sides are decorated with beautiful tapestries, the ceiling however is sculpted and covered in gold.
 The cover and curtains of the bed have been embroidered by the cardinals’ mother in gold, silver and silk and is very artistically done.

 The second is the Porcille-chamber, whose story is painted on the open fireplace.

 The third is the Lucrecia-chamber, whose death is also painted on the open fireplace.
 All these chambers are lined with silken tapestries, some of them embroidered, well dressed, and the beds decorated with curtains and bedcovers in the best possible way, to make it all wonderful and splendid.

-The fourth is the queen’s apartment.
+The fourth is the queen's apartment.
 In “le Cabinet”, where the portraits of Henry IV (of France), his spouse, son, and his spouse, as well as other persons of royal blood are to be found, in all 92 paintings.

 The fifth is the queens chamber, decorated with red velvet tapestries, just like the curtains on the bed.
 The ceiling however is sculptured and painted with gold.

-The sixth is the queen’s antechamber, also hung with silken tapestries and gold painted ceiling.
+The sixth is the queen's antechamber, also hung with silken tapestries and gold painted ceiling.
 Justice and mercy are depicted on the open fireplace.

-The seventh is the king’s wardrobe, where the death of Hercules is described, and the window fittings are made of fine silver.
+The seventh is the king's wardrobe, where the death of Hercules is described, and the window fittings are made of fine silver.

 The eighth room is “le Cabinet” of the king, full of beautiful landscape paintings and very rare, given to the cardinal by the duke of Mantua.
 The ceiling is sculptured and painted with gold and the walls are covered with costly tapestries.